samirkumardas/pcm-player/README.md

 *encoding* - possible values 8bitInt / 16bitInt / 32bitInt / 32bitFloat default: 16bitInt

-*channels* - no of channels in opus data
+*channels* - no of channels in PCM data

 *sampleRate* - sample rate of the PCM data